 In the State of Washington any alteration to an archaeological site requires a permit from DAHP RCW 27.44 and RCW 27.53.
-Alterations to a site can include adding fill to an existing archaeological site, building upon an archaeological site, removing trees from a site, using heavy equipment on a site, compacting a site, or other activities that would change the site.
+Alterations to a site can include adding fill, building on, removing trees, using heavy equipment on, compacting, or other activities that would change or potentially impact the site.

 Alterations also include formal archaeological excavation, removal, and collection of archaeological materials, and the excavation and removal of Native American human remains.

 Permits are also required to remove or excavate historic archaeological resources that are eligible or listed in the National Register of Historic Places or to recover any submerged historic aircraft or historic shipwrecks, or remove any archaeological object from such sites.